Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 10:30 Check-out

-15:00 Exploration of places related to Takashi Yanase (for details, from the link below)
+15:00 Explore places related to Takashi Yanase (for details, see the link below)

 Kami City Takashi Yanase Memorial Hall

-※An example of the above stay is an image.
-Please check in advance the business hours of each facility.
+※The above example is an image.
+Please confirm the business hours of each facility in advance.

-Considering urban areas and tourist centers in various parts of Japan as "Omoya" and beautiful areas that are not well known as "Hanare", "Mercure Kochi Tosa" is a hotel located in an area that can be said to be "Hanare". "#Hanare Journey" is a style of travel that enjoys a superb view of nature, traditions and culture rooted in the region, and contact with local people.
-As one of the ways to enjoy this "#Hanare Journey", we are developing our original experience program "Musubibito".
-In this program, people who are familiar with the region and continue to preserve tradition and culture are called “Musubibito” and will play a role in connecting customers and their communities.
-To date, we have developed programs at various hotels, such as the source hunter (Grand Mercure Beppu Bay Resort & Spa) in Oita Prefecture, the salt craftsman (Grand Mercure Awaji Island Resort & Spa) in Hyogo Prefecture, and the traditional sake brewing (Grand Mercure Nara KashiharaMusubibito) in Nara Prefecture.
+Considering urban areas and tourist centers around Japan as "Omoya" and beautiful areas that are not yet known as "Hanare", "Mercure Kochi Tosa" is a hotel located in an area that can be said to be "Hanare". "#Hanare Journey" is a style of travel where you can enjoy the scenery rich in nature, the traditions and culture rooted in the area, and contact with local people.
+As one of the ways to enjoy this #Hanare Journey, we are developing the original experience program "Musubibito".
+In this program, people who are familiar with the region and continue to preserve tradition and culture are called "Musubibito" and play a role in connecting customers with their communities.
+To date, we have developed programs at various hotels such as the source hunter (Grand Mercure Beppu Bay Resort & Spa) in Oita Prefecture, the salt craftsman (Grand Mercure Awaji Island Resort & Spa) in Hyogo Prefecture, and the traditional sake brewing (Grand Mercure Nara Kashihara) in Nara Prefecture.
+This time, we will launch the first “Musubibito” program in Kochi Prefecture.